H-chauvet/NautiluxTest/README.md

 Please note that the "1" in the exemple URL is for make an available URL. <br>
 If you don't have a Category and Product created, this will not work. <br>
 The result will be 404 not found.

+## Tests

+There is some tests about this REST API

+You can launch them with these steps :

+1st step : Go into the ApiRestPython/ directory

+2nd step : Launch tests using : python manage.py test